buley/personal/src/content/emotion.md

 > *“No man is free who is not master of himself.” — Epictetus*

+> *"Your emotions are the slaves to your thoughts, and you are the slave to your emotions." — Elizabeth Gilbert*

 *Emotional intelligence isn't about feeling more—it's about understanding better.
 The goal is integration, not transformation.*

 I lead with logic, strategy, and analysis.

 I don't make decisions based on fleeting emotions, and I don't allow feelings—mine or others'—to dictate my actions.

-But that doesn't mean emotion is absent from my life. **I experience it, I recognize it, but I don't let it control me.**
+But that doesn't mean emotion is absent from my life.

+**I experience it, I recognize it, but I don't let it control me.**

 However, I also know that **emotion, when understood and harnessed correctly, can be a tool—not a liability.**